“When we break old patterns of thought and behavior, new worlds can emerge.” ― Guru Tua

 Everyone needs to learn how to break the old patterns of thought and behavior.
 These patterns contain unhealthy biases and prejudice that are hindering our path.
 Don’t wait another day.
 Take steps to set off on your journey.
 It takes some serious inner work, which can shine a light on these patterns.
 Breaking old patterns of thought is the key to making positive changes.

 The process is simple; it is only three steps.
 But it takes courage.
-If you have questions about this process, please contact us.
+If you have questions about this process, please get in touch with us.

 (1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia